 - Indicates that the application has encountered a severe fault and is halting.
 Produces the string "HALT" .

 - Indicates that the application has detected a fault.
 Produces the string "ERROR" .

 - Indicates a condition that is out of the ordinary, that might be a problem, and should be watched.
 Produces the string "WARNING" .

 - Provides information about a condition that is not in error.
 Produces the string "INFO" .

 - Indicates that no severity level is supplied for the message.

 - Describes the error condition that produced the message.
 The character string is not limited to a specific size.
 If the character string is empty, then the text produced is unspecified.

-The MSGVERB environment variable (for message verbosity) tells fmtmsg() which message components it is to select when writing messages to standard error.
-The value of MSGVERB is a colon-separated list of optional keywords.
+The MSGVERB environment variable (for message verbosity) shall determine for fmtmsg() which message components it is to select when writing messages to standard error.
+The value of MSGVERB shall be a <colon>-separated list of optional keywords.
 Valid keywords are: label, severity, text, action, and tag.
-If MSGVERB contains a keyword for a component and the component's value is not the component's null value, fmtmsg() includes that component in the message when writing the message to standard error.
-If MSGVERB does not include a keyword for a message component, that component is not included in the display of the message.
+If MSGVERB contains a keyword for a component and the component's value is not the component's null value, fmtmsg() shall include that component in the message when writing the message to standard error.
+If MSGVERB does not include a keyword for a message component, that component shall not be included in the display of the message.
 The keywords may appear in any order.
-If MSGVERB is not defined, if its value is the null string, if its value is not of the correct format, or if it contains keywords other than the valid ones listed above, fmtmsg() selects all components.
+If MSGVERB is not defined, if its value is the null string, if its value is not of the correct format, or if it contains keywords other than the valid ones listed above, fmtmsg() shall select all components.

-The fmtmsg() function returns one of the following values:
+The fmtmsg() function shall return one of the following values: